 Closest Beaches to the Port

-If you have limited time and want to get your feet in the sand quickly, these spots are the most accessible.
-Plus, each one can be reached with a short train or taxi ride.
+If you have limited time and want to reach the sand quickly, these beaches are some of the easiest to visit.
+Most are also reachable by a short train or taxi ride.

 Caxias Beach